 Duo Noire is a "virtuosic pair” (I Care if You Listen) of the pioneering American classical guitarists, Thomas Flippin and Christopher Mallett.
-Offering “profoundly enjoyable” premieres of genre-bending contemporary music with “spectacular precision” (St. Louis Post- Dispatch), Duo Noire is breaking new ground in the world of guitar chamber music.
+Offering “profoundly enjoyable” premieres of genre-bending contemporary music with “spectacular precision” (St. Louis Post- Dispatch), Duo Noire is breaking new ground in the world of classical guitar.

-In June 2018 they released their debut album, Night Triptych, on the New Focus Recordings label.
-It features all new works written for Duo Noire by acclaimed women composers: GRAMMY-nominee Clarice Assad, Courtney Bryan, E.C.M.
+In June 2018 they released their critically-acclaimed debut album, Night Triptych, on New Focus Recordings.
+It features new works written for Duo Noire by accomplished women composers: GRAMMY-nominee Clarice Assad, Courtney Bryan, E.C.M.
 Artist Golfam Khayam, Mary Kouyoumdjian, Gity Razaz, and Gabriella Smith.
-The album has received universal praise from major critics, who hailed it as an "astounding...goldmine of ideas and feelings" (Stereophile), a “marvelous recital” (Limelight Magazine), “truly pathbreaking” (All Music), and “an important disc” (The Arts Fuse).
-Duo Noire’s album has been featured in the Spring 2018 issue of Chamber Music Magazine, as well as on radio stations nationwide, including WQXR's New Sounds in NYC.
+Night Triptych has received universal praise from major critics, who hailed it as an "astounding...goldmine of ideas and feelings" (Stereophile), a “marvelous recital” (Limelight Magazine), “truly pathbreaking” (All Music), and “an important disc” (The Arts Fuse).
+The album has been featured in the Spring 2018 issue of Chamber Music Magazine, as well as on radio stations nationwide, including WQXR's New Sounds in NYC.
 Night Triptych is the culmination of a project Duo Noire launched in 2015 to make classical music more gender inclusive, with the help of a grant from the Diller-Quaile School of Music.

 Duo Noire's earlier work has been featured in Acoustic Guitar Magazine, Classical Guitar Magazine, and on the cover of the Guitar Foundation of America's journal, Soundboard.
 Their previous EP release was the premiere recording of Juilliard professor Raymond Lustig’s 30-minute masterwork FIGMENTS.
 It is repeatedly broadcast on WQXR and Q2 radio and was praised as “a unique and entrancing album that exists at the unusual intersection of minimalism and impressive classical guitar technique” (I Care if You Listen).